kylepulman/node/src/track/readme.md

   -h, --help        Get help for the given command.

 Commands:
-  login [options]   Get a link to connect your Spotify account with Track. logout            Disconnect your Spotify account from Track. play              Resume playback. pause             Pause playback. next              Skip to the next track. previous          Return to the previous track. volume <percent>  Set the volume by percentage. help [command]    Get help for the given command.
+  login [options]      Get a link to connect your Spotify account with Track. logout               Disconnect your Spotify account from Track. play                 Resume playback. pause                Pause playback. next                 Skip to the next track. previous|prev        Return to the previous track. volume|vol <percent> Set the volume by percentage. help [command]       Get help for the given command.
 ```

 ## `track login [options]`